angellist/boba/README.md

   gem 'boba'
 ```

-The railtie will automatically define the `PrivateRelation` constant on each model that inherits from `ActiveRecord::Base`.
-It can then be used in typing, like thus:
+The railtie will automatically define the `PrivateRelation`, `PrivateAssociationRelation`, and `PrivateCollectionProxy` constants on each model that inherits from `ActiveRecord::Base`.
+These are defined as their corresponding private `ActiveRecord` classes, so runtime type checking works as expected.
+They can then be used in typing, like so:

 ```ruby
 class Post < ::ActiveRecord::Base
   scope :recent -> { where('created_at > ?', Date.current) }